-The United Arab Emirates was founded on December 2, 1971.
+The United Arab Emirates was founded on December 2, 1971 by the ruling Al Nahyan family.
 It is a country composed of harsh, arid terrain with very little natural resources, biodiversity, and population.
-However, the land had tremendous wealth deep underground in the form of a non-renewable energy source known as crude oil, the discovery of
+However, the country had tremendous wealth deep underground in the form of a non-renewable energy source also known as crude oil, the discovery of which is credited with having led to the country's formation.
+Fast forward twenty years and the UAE had already become a well-established supplier of crude oil in the burgeoning global market.
+Since the 90s, it has continued to effectively capitalize on its hydrocarbon wealth experiencing remarkable economic growth as well as improvements in the quality of life for its growing population.